 Use your imagination and add ingredients to the Panini that you like.

 Clarksville, TN – People have given thanks for many reasons throughout history.
 Thanks is given often in joyful celebration and sometimes in solemn, even prayerful, ceremony.

-The United States, over hundreds of years, has come to observe a national holiday for giving thanks.
+The United States has come to observe a national holiday for giving thanks for hundreds of years.

 It is a time to celebrate family and friends, the arrival of crisp fall weather, the turning of the leaves, football, turkey, cornbread dressing and pumpkin pie.

 Now playing at the Movies

 Showtime information provided by Discover Clarksville.